A HOME FOR ANYONE ADDICTED TO ARABIC.

 On Thursday, July 4, 2024, the weekly Egyptian magazine Akhbar al-Hawadith (أخبار الحوادث), a state-owned semi-official publication and offshoot of the daily al-Akhbar newspaper, published the following article:

-• On 30 June 2013, protesters demonstrated across against Mohammed Morsi (محمد مرسي), the elected president of Egypt at that time and a prominent figure in the Muslim Brotherhood (الْإِخْوان).
+• On 30 June 2013, protesters demonstrated across Egypt against Mohammed Morsi (محمد مرسي), the elected president of Egypt at that time and a prominent figure in the Muslim Brotherhood (الْإِخْوان).

 • The protesters expressed their anger at the Muslim Brotherhood, which they accuse of hijacking Egypt’s revolution and using its electoral victories to monopolize power and impose Islamic law.